-Mr. Goldstein has been a guest director at theatres all across the country including Arizona Opera, The Pasadena Playhouse, Berkeley Repertory Theatre, Seattle Repertory Theatre, Florida Stage, Center Repertory Theatre, Kansas City Repertory Theatre, Northlight Theatre, San Jose Repertory Theatre, Village Theatre, Geva Theatre Center, Laguna Playhouse, Repertory Theatre of St. Louis, Mixed Blood Theatre, The Children’s Theatre Company in Minneapolis, Alaska Repertory Theatre, Illusion Theatre and Village Theatre.
-His musical A Marvelous Party: The Noël Coward Celebration, which originated at ATC, has played extensively across the US, winning many awards including four Jeff Awards in Chicago (including Best Director), the Elliot Norton Award in Boston, several Bay Area Critics Awards and the Los Angeles Drama Critics Award for Best Production.
+Mr. Goldstein has been a guest director at theatres all across the country including Arizona Opera, The Pasadena Playhouse, Berkeley Repertory Theatre, Seattle Repertory Theatre, Florida Stage, Center Repertory Theatre, Kansas City Repertory Theatre, Northlight Theatre, San Jose Repertory Theatre, Village Theatre, Geva Theatre Center, Laguna Playhouse, Repertory Theatre of St. Louis, Mixed Blood Theatre, The Children’s Theatre Company in Minneapolis, Alaska Repertory Theatre, Illusion Theatre.
+His musical A Marvelous Party: The Noël Coward Celebration, which originated at ATC, has played extensively across the U.S., winning many awards including four Jeff Awards in Chicago (including Best Director), the Elliot Norton Award in Boston, several Bay Area Critics Awards and the Los Angeles Drama Critics Award for Best Production.

 Before coming to Arizona, Mr. Goldstein was Associate Artistic Director of ACT Theatre in Seattle.
-His many productions there included Glengarry Glen Ross, Hapgood, Breaking The Silence, Lloyd’s Prayer, the world premieres of God’s Country by Steven Dietz and Willi by John Pielmeier, as well as a joint Soviet-American production of The Falcon.
+His many productions there included Glengarry Glen Ross, Hapgood, Breaking the Silence, Lloyd’s Prayer, the world premieres of God’s Country by Steven Dietz and Willi by John Pielmeier, as well as a joint Soviet-American production of The Falcon.
 He was Associate Artistic Director at Actors Theatre of St. Paul from 1983-86.
 Mr. Goldstein holds an MFA from the University of Minnesota.
 He has been a visiting instructor and director at ASU, University of Washington, University of Minnesota and University of Northern Iowa.
 He has served as a panelist for the National Endowment for the Arts, Theatre Communications Group, Arts Midwest, and the Arizona, Minnesota, Oregon and Washington State Arts Commissions.
 Mr. Goldstein is a proud member of Stage Directors and Choreographers Society, and Actors’ Equity Association.
 He is married to KJZZ radio announcer Michele Robins.
-They share their home with their dog and cats: Rio, Cary, Reggie, and Dexter.
+They share their home with their dog and cats: Rio, Rocky, Cary, Reggie, and Dexter.

 JESSICA L. ANDREWSManaging Director

-Jessica L. Andrews returns to Arizona Theatre Company having retired from ATC in July 2009 after eleven seasons as Managing Director and three as Executive Director.
+Jessica L. Andrews returned last year as Managing Director having retired from ATC in July 2009 after eleven seasons as Managing Director and three as Executive Director.
 From September 2010 – September 2011, she returned to ATC as Interim Managing Director.
-Following her tenure at ATC, she founded jandrews consulting and is currently consulting with Invisible Theatre, Metro Theater Company (St. Louis), and The Mini-Time Machine Museum.
-She recently completed consultancies with Borderlands Theater, The Loft Cinema, Pan Left Productions, and The University of Arizona Poetry Center through the Tucson Pima Arts Council.
-She has also worked with The Vineyard Playhouse (Martha’s Vineyard), Emerge!
+Following her tenure at ATC, she founded jandrews consulting and is currently consulting with Invisible Theatre and The Mini-Time Machine Museum.
+Previous consultancies include Borderlands Theater, The Loft Cinema, Pan Left Productions, the University of Arizona Poetry Center through the Tucson Pima Arts Council, Metro Theater Company, The Vineyard Playhouse, Emerge!
 Center Against Domestic Abuse, and Break-Away Tours.